 Volkswagen Atlas Dashboard Lights

-- Shift Alert – This light looks like a shoe inside a circle.
+- Shift Lock – This light looks like a shoe inside a circle.
 It’s there to remind you that you need to put your foot on the brake pedal before you can shift into gear.

 - Daytime Running Lights – When you see the letters DRL, it means that your daytime running lights are on.

-- Low Oil – If you see a light that looks like an old-fashioned oil can, think of it as a maintenance reminder.
+- Low Oil – If you see a dashboard light that looks like an old-fashioned oil can, think of it as a maintenance reminder.
 It’s telling you that your engine is low on oil and needs a routine oil change.

 - Brake Pad Wear Indicator – This is another maintenance reminder.
 It’s telling you that it’s time to get your brake pads replaced.
 This light looks like a circle inside some parentheses.
+After seeing this light, you might also hear your brakes start to squeak.

 - Check Engine – When there’s a malfunction or a problem with your engine, you’ll see a dashboard light that looks like your engine block.
+While several problems under the hood can trigger this light, it’s usually a sign that something isn’t working right with the emissions control system.
+To avoid other issues, get your engine looked at right away.

 - Power Steering System – A light that looks like your steering wheel means there’s a problem with your power steering system.
+Usually, the cause is low power steering fluid.
+You might also feel some resistance when you turn the steering wheel.

 - Tire Pressure – This light looks like an exclamation inside some parentheses and can mean two things.
 First, there may be a malfunction with your tire pressure monitoring system.
 Second, one of your tires may have low air pressure.

 Red warning lights should not be ignored.
-These are urgent warnings and it is not safe to continue driving.
+These are urgent warnings that indicate it is not safe to continue driving.
 If you see one, find a safe place to pull over as soon as possible, then take your Volkswagen Atlas to our service center.
 Some important red lights to watch out for include:

 - Coolant – If you see a dashboard light that looks like a thermometer floating on some waves, it can mean that you’re low on coolant or that your engine is already overheating.
+It’s not safe or good for your SUV to keep driving.
+Turn the engine off and let it cool down.

 - Brake System – If there’s a malfunction with your main brake system, you’ll see a red exclamation mark inside a circle.
+It’s not safe to drive with faulty brakes, so pull over and call a tow truck right away.

 VW Service Center